 The following message is displayed when you run the dd command.
-This is not an error. dd: writing to [Partition_device_name_used_as_a_cluster_partition]: No space left on device
+This is not an error. dd: writing to <Partition\device\name\used\as\a\cluster\partition>: No space left on device

-3. Allocate partitions for mirror disk resource
+3. Allocate partitions for hybrid disk resource

-Create partitions to be used for mirror disk resources.
-Create a partition in every server in the cluster that use mirror resources.
+Create partitions to be used for hybrid disk resources.
+Create a partition in every server in the cluster that use hybrid resources.
 Run the fdisk command to set 83 (Linux) for the partition ID.

-- 4. It is not necessary to create a file system on partition for mirror disk resources. - When Execute initial mkfs is selected in creating the cluster configuration data with the Builder, ExpressCluster automatically creates a file system.
-If Execute initial mkfs is not selected, file system will not be created. - A file system used on a shared disk does not depend on other file systems.
+- 4. It is not necessary to create a file system on partition for hybrid disk resources. - A file system used on a shared disk does not depend on other file systems.
 However, an error may occur depending on fsck on file system. - The hybrid disk resource basically does not depend on file systems, problems may occur depending on the specification of the fsck of the file system. - Following is the currently supported file systems in IA32 and x86-64 machines: